NitinReddyKamsani/CRM/README.md

 ** Organizational level : Organizational level is the highest level of security in salesforce.
 It includes maintaining a list of authorized users , set password policies and limit login hours and locations.

+** steps to achieve security in Organizational level :
+1) Ip restriction : allows only certain ip address.
+2) Password policies : makes the password expirwe after certain amount of time and increase the complexity of the password creation so that it is hard to hack.
+3) Login access : specify the users about the timing when they are allowed for logging in.